carpentries-incubator/collaborative-git-and-github-lesson/episodes/02-setup.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Set your text editor to `nano`. `nano` is a simple command-line editor.
-It is simple to use, and we recommend to use it during this lesson.
+Set your text editor to `nano`. `nano` is a simple to use command-line editor, and we recommend to use it during this lesson.

 Execute the following command:
 ```bash